Centuro Global, June 13, 2019

 - Requires a lot of confidence – participation often requires fielding public criticism and getting ‘grilled’ by a panel of judges.

 We love a good competition at Centuro Global, which is why we’re hosting a unique pitching battle in October.
-In true winner-takes-all style, there’s going to be £100,000 equity-free investment up for grabs.
+In true winner-takes-all style, there’s going to be a £100,000 equity-free investment up for grabs.
 Find out more and apply here.

 (2) Crowdfund Like A Champ